Operational Notification: Segmentation Fault in resolver.c Affects BIND 9.6-ESV-R6, 9.7.5, 9.8.2, & 9.9.0

 Authoritative-only servers do not need to address this issue.

-If you have already upgraded a recursive server to one of the affected versions , you have the option of reverting to a prior release version, waiting for the May release of superseding packages including the fix, or applying the source code patch from ISC and rebuilding BIND.
+If you have already upgraded a recursive server to one of the affected versions, you have the option of reverting to a prior release version, using one of the superseding packages including the fix, or applying the source code patch from ISC and rebuilding BIND.